 The amount and type of collateral and other credit enhancements required depend upon Libro's assessment of counterparty credit quality and repayment capacity.
-Libro's policy is to follow industry standards for collateral valuation, frequency of recalculation of the collateral requirements, documentation, registration and perfection procedures, and monitoring.
+Libro's policy is to follow industry standards for collateral valuation, frequency of recalculation of the collateral requirements, documentation, registration and monitoring.
 Non-financial assets accepted as collateral include vehicles, residential real estate, real estate under development, commercial real estate and certain business assets (accounts receivable, inventory, and fixed assets).
 Financial collateral includes cash and negotiable securities issued by governments and investment grade issuers.
 Guarantees are also accepted to reduce credit risk.

-The fair value of collateral held with respect to assets that are either past due greater than 30 days and/or impaired is \$113,586 [\$88,425 in 2022].
+The fair value of collateral held with respect to assets that are either past due greater than 30 days and/or impaired is \$140,707 [\$113,586 in 2023].